finnwurtz/HTML-Latitude-Weather/README.md

 # Latitude_Web
-Web Visualization of Weather Data by Latitude
+Web visualization of weather data by latitude